vaadin/grid-renderers-collection-addon/README.md

 ## Release notes

+### Version 2.2.9
+* Added tooltip support to HtmlButtonRenderer and BrowserOpenerRenderer.

 ### Version 2.2.8
 * Added feature to BrowserOpenerRenderer.
 With alternative constructor open UI with URI fragment given in cell.